zeya2u9/PTPerf/README.md

 As the name suggests, it contains individual folders containing deployment details for a PT client and server.

 _PT_Measurements_
 It contains all the scripts to start a measurement campaign once you have deployed your PT clients and servers.
-These measurements span from website access using curl utility or selenium based browser automation.
-It also includes fixing the complete Tor circuits for digging deeper into some measurements.
-Overall in each measurement directory, it contains two sub-directories as follows -
+These measurements include website access using curl utility, selenium-based browser automation, and fixing the complete Tor circuits (for nuanced analysis).
+Overall, each measurement directory contains two sub-directories as follows -
-First, _Raw_Data_Collection_ contains automation scripts to start the measurement and storing the data.
+First, _Raw_Data_Collection_ contains automation scripts to start the measurement and storing of the data.
 Second, _Raw_Data_Processing_ contains analysis scripts over the raw data.

 _PT_Statistical_Analysis_
-We applied paired t-test over the measurement results.
-T-tests can be applied over two PTs results as well as over two categories of PTs results.
-This repository contains scripts to first arrange the raw data in the form where t-test can be applied.
-And then there are scripts to apply the t-test and store results properly.
+We applied a paired t-test to the measurement results, e.g., the download times of a pair of PTs.
+This repository contains scripts first to arrange the raw data such that a t-test can be applied.
+Next, there are scripts to apply the t-test and store results.